r-lib/memoise/README.md

 ## Filesystem

-`cache_filesystem` can be used to cache between computers using Google Drive or Dropbox.
+`cache_filesystem` can be used for a file system cache.
+This is useful for preserving the cache between R sessions as well as sharing between systems when using a shared or synced files system such as Dropbox or Google Drive.

 ```
 dbc <- cache_filesystem("~/Dropbox/.rcache")